wh153/IDS706FinalProject/README.md

 1. Retrieving and Storing Data
 2. Predicting Stock Prices
-3. Interfacing with Users with Dash and Docker Container
+3. Interfacing with Users through Dash and Docker

 The overall workflow is as follows: